Below, you will learn how to:

 Pro Tip: Remember, you're only able to use the number checkbox or multiple-choice fields that are marked as REQUIRED in a Formula.
 If a field is marked "optional" or is part of a conditional section it won't show up in the list of choices to use as terms in your formula.

-To use the results of a number field as a payment you can set up a Formula that's just the Field Name x 1
+To use the numeric field values to configure payment fees, create a Formula of the Field Name x 1.

-To create a new formula select Powerups from the Form edit view.
+To create a new formula select Power-Ups from the form edit view, then follow the steps outlined below.

 - Select New Formula.